Ukrainian government lifts restrictions for foreigners to enter Ukraine

 Additionally, the observation procedure is not applied to those who have consented to adhere to self-isolation with the use of the Diy vdoma (‘Act at Home’) mobile application.

 Note!
 Foreign citizens holding a Ukrainian permanent residence permit do not require the above-mentioned health insurance certificate to enter Ukraine.

 On 25 June 2020, the government introduced a number of changes to the resolution regulating the ‘adaptive quarantine’ regime in Ukraine.
 The key changes relating to foreign citizens entering Ukraine are the following:

-It is now possible to avoid having to self-quarantine or undergo observation for foreigners who have crossed the state border and/or a checkpoint within the temporarily occupied territories, provided that their COVID-19 PCR-test, taken upon entering Ukraine, proves to be negative.
+It is now possible to avoid having to self-quarantine or undergo observation for foreigners who have crossed the state border and/or a checkpoint within the temporarily occupied territories, provided that their COVID-19 PCR-test, taken not more than 48 hours prior to, or upon entering Ukraine, proves to be negative.

 It has been specified that a health insurance certificate, which is obligatory for foreign citizens and stateless persons intending to cross the Ukrainian state border, can be issued either by an insurance company registered in Ukraine, or by an international insurance provider having a representative office in Ukraine, or a contractual relationship with a partnering insurance company in Ukraine (‘assistance’), and must cover expenses in connection with COVID-19 treatment and observation for the period of stay in Ukraine.